kundanmunda5/AffinitySolution/README.md

 This is a small python program which tags a profanity degree ( "HIGH" or "LOW" ) based on the slur words present in a tweet/sentence.

-This project is built upon the 'profanityfilter' library from author @areebbeigh.

 ## Project Tree:
 ```bash
 |-- Data